Shahzada Dawood: Titan expedition and death

 Dawood and his family departed from their residence in London and journeyed to Canada for the duration of one month.
 Dawood, a Titanic enthusiast with a "years long passion for science and discovery," booked tickets for himself and his wife over Father's Day weekend to embark on the Titan submersible to view the wreck of the Titanic.
-His wife later gave her ticket to the couple's nineteen-year-old son, Suleman.
+His wife later gave her ticket to the couple's nineteen-year-old son, Suleman, who was also a Rubik's Cube player.
 The dive, which was expected to bring the travellers to a depth of 12,500 ft, began on the morning of 18 June 2023 and was expected to last eight hours.
 Approximately 1 hour and 45 minutes after beginning the descent, Titan lost contact with the surface ship, the MV Polar Prince.
 Search and rescue missions involved water and air support from the United States, Canada and France.

 On 22 June 2023, the United States Coast Guard confirmed that they had found debris approximately 1,600 feet (500 metres) from the bow of the Titanic that was "consistent with a catastrophic loss of the pressure chamber", and concluded that the passengers aboard Titan – Dawood and his son, Suleman, as well as Hamish Harding, Paul-Henri Nargeolet, and OceanGate CEO Stockton Rush — had all died instantly.

+The remains of Dawood and Suleman were recovered from the seabed by the United States Coast Guard and identified through DNA profiling.
+In an interview with The Guardian published on 25 April 2026, Christine, Shahzada's widow and Suleman's mother, said the identified remains were returned to her in two small boxes approximately nine months after the implosion.
+She added that investigators had also recovered a quantity of commingled remains that could not be separated by DNA analysis between the five victims, and that she had declined the offer to receive a share of this material.